raytheonbbn/parliament/jena/OntologyBundle/README.md

 ## Introduction

-Ontology Bundle is a Gradle plugin that packages (bundles) an ontology, possibly spanning many files, into a form that makes it easy to use in a Java-based software project.
+Ontology Bundle is a Gradle plugin that packages (bundles) an OWL ontology, possibly spanning many files, into a form that makes it easy to use in a Java-based software project.
 More specifically, a Gradle project that uses this plugin takes as input a collection of RDF files (in any RDF